What Debugging a CORS Error Taught Me About Problem-Solving

 Introduction

 It was 2 AM.
 My Payload CMS project was almost ready for demo day.
-The frontend connected beautifully to my backend, Clerk authentication worked flawlessly in development, and I'd just deployed to production for the first time.
+The frontend talked to the backend, Clerk authentication worked in development, and I had just deployed to production for the first time.

 Then I refreshed the page.